 Before starting each pitch, the climber and the belayer must each check 4 key areas to ensure climber safety:

 Belay system setup:

 - rope installed in the proper direction (belay device function check)

 - carabiner connected to the correct place on the harness

 - tied-in to the right place on the harness

-- a proper knot
+- the correct knot

-- knot completed and tightened
+- knot finished and tightened

 Remember that before using your equipment, you must have read and understood the supplied Instructions for Use.